 Leigh Ann Came in Like a Tornado

-10 years ago, I met a brassy blond girl at a ballpark.
+Ten years ago, I met a brassy blond girl at a ballpark.
 She had a crass mouth and a nasty smoking habit.
-She was loud and obnoxious, a person that people literally moved away from when they saw her.
+She was loud and obnoxious.
+A person people moved away from when they saw her.
 She did not dress the part, talk the part, and certainly did not behave the part of what society deems “normal.”

 Yet, I was drawn to her.
-I saw myself in her.
-The girl that no one wanted to be friends with, the outcast.
+I saw myself in her—the girl that no one wanted to be friends with, the outcast.
 I have a deep love for those who seem unlovable.
 I see through the facade of what someone presents.
-What I see is their heart.
-That deep desire to fit in yet the complete inability to do so.
+I see their heart—that deep desire to fit in, yet the complete inability to do so.

 Seeing a Bit of Jesus in Her

-In my mind, I can close my eyes and I can see all the bright dots of Jesus all throughout her.
-I just knew when those dots connected, she would be an unstoppable force of nature for the Kingdom.
+In my mind, I can close my eyes and see all the bright dots of Jesus throughout her.
+I just knew when those dots connected; she would be an unstoppable force of nature for the Kingdom.

 I fell in love with this girl, her children, her brother, and her parents.
 We were a tight-knit group of misfits.
 I was blessed to be able to lead her to Christ one spring day.
-After her acceptance of Christ, I gave her a hot pink Bible…her favorite color.
+After she accepted Christ, I gave her a hot pink Bible.
+It was her favorite color.
 She loved Jesus with all her heart.

 She also struggled with mental illness.
 Despite her love for Jesus, she had good days and bad days.
 What bonded us was that I, too, suffer from mental illness.
 I have clinical depression.
 She had onset bipolar disorder.